av8ramit/excelerate/README.txt

 Users
 	1. Directory of users that have been created by the program
 	2. Each directory contains a user.txt file and possible answer tests

-Amit's Status:
-Make two separate reports one advanced and one simple.

-Fixed Bugs:
-(Complete)Fix the bug that does not report level of difficulty statistics as soon as a test is read.

-(Complete)Finished the type casting and reporting per section.

-(Complete) All percentages are 0